DanyilT/WebDev/Resume/README.md

 You can view the CV webpage on GitHub Pages by following this link: [My CV](https://danyilt.github.io/WebDev/Resume/).

+### Netlify Server

+You can view the CV webpage on Netlify by following this link: [My CV](https://dany-cv.netlify.app/).

 ## File Structure

 - `images/..`: Contains images used in the CV.